 Tonle Sap lake and river

-The Tonle Sap (tonlé: fresh, not salty and sap: great river, commonly translated to “great lake”) is situated roughly 20km southeast of Siem Reap and is considered the biggest freshwater lake in Southeast Asia.
+The Tonle Sap (roughly 20km southeast of Siem Reap) is considered the biggest freshwater lake in Southeast Asia.
 The attached Tonle Sap river is about 120km long and connects the lake to the Mekong.
 The lake is surrounded by a floodplain overgrown with mangrove trees.
 This area is commonly called flooded forest.

 The region has always been essential to Cambodia’s food provision and it is still considered the center of the freshwater fishery industry.

-The lake plays an important role for the volume of the river Mekong because the flow of the Tonle Sap river reverses twice a year.
-During the monsoon season, the Mekong will swell and the Tonle Sap river will flow towards the lake, growing it from May/June to October/November (with the lake reaching its largest size in November).
+Interesting fact: The lake plays an important role for the volume of the river Mekong because the flow of the Tonle Sap river reverses twice a year.
+During the monsoon season, the Mekong will swell and the Tonle Sap will flow towards the lake, thus growing it (approx. from May/June to October/November).
 When the Mekong reaches its minimum, the flow will reverse and the Tonle Sap river will flow into it.
 The draining of the floodplain helps regulating the flow to the Mekong Delta during the dry season.

 3 floating villages